 The other control variables have the expected signs: Emissions are higher for larger, more international firms and when countries are geographically closer, trade more with each other, or share a colonial history.
-The higher percentage of production occurs in foreign countries, the higher its foreign emissions.
+The higher the percentage of production that occurs in foreign countries, the higher are a firm's foreign emissions.
 These results make intuitive sense considering that emissions are the direct result of a firm's production or operations.

-4 Economic Mechanisms
+4 Economic Mechanism